semajrolyat/semajrolyat.github.io/gwu/sp19/cs1012/_posts/2019-01-23-exercises.md

 ### Exercise 3 - Circumscribe a Centered Diamond
 In this exercise, you will draw a diamond that has a circle drawn around it.
 The diamond should be centered in the canvas and should have the same dimensions as the square in Exercise 1.
 This diamond is simply a square rotated by 45 degrees.
 The turtle should end up at the bottom-most point of the diamond and rotated toward the right hand side of the canvas.

+> The length of each side of the diamond is 100 units.
+You will need to use the Pythagorean theorem to compute the radius of the circle.

 Draw the circumscribed diamond.
 The result should look like the following image:

 ![Exercise 3 Diamond]({{ "/gwu/sp19/cs1012/assets/exercises01/exercise03.png" | absolute_url }})